Rod Blagojevich: Federal trial and conviction

 Blagojevich was indicted by a federal grand jury in April 2009.
 Most of the charges were related to attempts to sell the Senate seat vacated by then-President-elect Barack Obama.
 On August 17, 2010, he was convicted on one of the 24 federal charges, a charge of lying to the FBI, and the jury was hung on 23 other counts.
 The defense did not call a single witness, claiming that prosecutors did not prove their case.
 Because the jury could not agree on the remaining charges, a mistrial was ordered for those counts.
 Within 15 minutes after the mistrial was declared, the prosecution team announced that they would definitely pursue a retrial on the 23 mistrial counts.
 A post-verdict court date was set for August 23, 2010.
-Federal prosecutors reduced the number of counts for Blagojevich's retrial, and, on June 27, 2011, he was found guilty of 17 of the 20 remaining charges, not guilty on one, and no verdict was rendered by the jury on two counts.
+Federal prosecutors reduced the number of counts for Blagojevich's retrial, and, on June 27, 2011, he was found guilty of 17 of the 20 remaining charges and not guilty on one, and no verdict was rendered by the jury on two counts.
 He was found guilty on all charges pertaining to the Senate seat, as well as extortion relating to state funds being directed towards a children's hospital and race track.
 However, he was acquitted on a charge pertaining to the tollway extortion and avoided a guilty verdict (by split decision) on attempting to extort Rahm Emanuel.

 He reported to prison on March 15, 2012, at Federal Correctional Institution, Englewood, Colorado.
 His Federal Bureau of Prisons (BOP) number was 40892–424.
 Had his sentence not been commuted by President Donald Trump, under federal rules, Blagojevich would have served at least 85%, or 12 years, of his sentence after which time he may have been eligible for early release in March 2024, based on good behavior.
 However, President Trump commuted his sentence so he was released on February 18, 2020.

-While in the federal penitentiary, Blagojevich was the lead singer for prison band called "The Jailhouse Rockers," named after an Elvis Presley song.
+While in the federal penitentiary, Blagojevich was the lead singer for a prison band called "The Jailhouse Rockers", named after an Elvis Presley song.
 The band dissolved when the lead guitarist was released.

-He was the fourth Illinois governor to serve time in federal prison, after Otto Kerner Jr., Dan Walker, and George Ryan.
+He was the fourth Illinois governor to serve time in federal prison, after Otto Kerner Jr., Dan Walker (post-governorship criminal activity), and George Ryan (crimes starting during his prior service as Secretary of State).